Published By Janet Gershen-Siegel at June 6th, 2018

 Next off, the report shows public records.
 These involve bankruptcies, judgments, and liens, and display the amounts (if any).
 It also includes the date(s) the most recent one(s) was/were filed.
 This area also demonstrates how these matters were satisfied, e.g. if the lien was repaid.

 The next part is a pie chart showing your business’s credit usage.
-It graphically shows how much of your available credit line you using.
-This is your credit utilization rate.
+It graphically shows (in addition to identifying labels which show how much each percent truly is) which percent of your available credit line you are making use of (this is your credit utilization rate).

 All of these aspects split into financial and nonfinancial categories.
 It also lists your company’s recent activity.
 This includes things such as number of new accounts opened or delinquent accounts.
 It also has the number of inquiries and number of updated accounts.